 - Students are required to complete 48 units of general education, 39 of which may be completed at Crafton Hills.
 Upon request to the Admissions & Records Office, CHC will certify completion of the following pattern to be applied toward the total general education requirement at any CSU. - 2.
-This pattern of general education ISNOT applicable to any campus of the University of California (UC).
-Please refer to the specific UC catalog of your choice, and/or the Intersegmental General Education Transfer Curriculum (IGETC) for transfer to CSU and UC.
+This pattern of general education IS NOT applicable to any campus of the University of California (UC).
+Please refer to the specific UC catalog of your choice, and/or the Intersegmental General Education Transfer Curriculum (IGETC) for transfer to CSU and UC. - 3.
+Completed courses MAY NOT be used in more than one area.